Suzuki has rewritten its own record books after selling 1 479 new Suzuki cars and SUVs in June.

 Suzuki keeps a close eye on dealer sales, as opposed to fleet and government sales, as a proxy for the health of its brand.
 In most cases, dealers sell directly to private buyers, and if dealers represent the bulk of all Suzuki’s sales, it shows that the brand is healthy and well loved.

 To reach this new record, Suzuki sold no less than 548 new Suzuki Swift models, 249 units of the Suzuki Celerio and 204 units of the Suzuki Ignis.

 “With a growing dealer network and with our focus on good sales- and aftersales service, affordable and stylish vehicles and new products on the horizon, we believe that we can continue to grow in the second half of 2019,” says Venter.

 Suzuki is planning to launch the Suzuki Vitara Turbo and new Swift Sport in early August, both featuring the company’s new 1.4 litre Boosterjet-engine.

-Find out all the latest Suzuki news by subscribing to our blog, and stay up to date when you can test drive the new Swift Sport and Vitara Turbo.
+Find out all the latest Suzuki news by subscribing to our blog, and stay up to date tips on how to drive fuel efficiently, car safety and more.